Optimized Supergeo Design: A Scalable Framework for Geographic Marketing Experiments: Introduction

 The remainder of this paper is structured as follows.
 We begin by formalising the problem of experimental design within the potential outcomes framework.
-We then present the technical details of the Adaptive Supergeo Design methodology including the graph neural network architecture and the heterogeneity-aware optimisation.
+We then present the technical details of the Optimized Supergeo Design methodology including the dimensionality reduction approach and the heterogeneity-aware optimisation.
 Subsequently we provide theoretical arguments for the quality of our heuristic approach.
-The performance of our method is then evaluated through extensive simulation studies with rigorous statistical testing, methodological validation including cross-validation analysis and robustness testing, and practical significance analysis with statistical power assessment and computational efficiency evaluation.
+The performance of our method is then evaluated through extensive simulation studies including an ablation analysis that justifies our choice of PCA over more complex alternatives.
 Finally we conclude with a discussion of the validation results and suggest avenues for future research.
+All code, data generation scripts, and plot reproduction notebooks are available at \url{https://github.com/shawcharles/osd} to ensure full reproducibility of our results.